felippemsc/falcon-backend-base-project/README.md

 This is a base project using The Falcon Web Framework

 ## TODO:
-* Check and improve log messages (Rethink the Exception Handlers)
 * Create CI script
 * Create CD script to push to ECR
 * Put images at the README